mladenovskistefan111/AWS_Serverless/README.md

 I created an infrastructure-as-code solution using Terraform to host the built application on AWS Lambda, running inside a VPC.
 The solution is designed to expose the application to the internet through an API Gateway, allowing external access.

-While I understand the concepts of AWS Lambda and serverless architecture, I lack hands-on experience with them.
-Despite developing the Terraform code for deployment, I have not yet succeeded in making the application fully operational on Lambda.
-I will continue to research and experiment with AWS Lambda to find a solution.